 Caterers can reduce food waste at events and reduce the use of disposable crockery and cutlery.

-The EPA has developed Sustainable Event Guidelines:
+EPA Tasmania has developed Sustainable Event Guidelines:

 Sustainable Event Guidelines (121Kb)